What is SCIM provisioning?

 Currently, Tresorit offers SCIM integrations with two providers: Azure Active Directory and Okta.

-Why enable SSO for Tresorit?
+Why enable provisioning for Tresorit?

 With provisioning the IT administrators of a company are enabled to manage access permissions from a central hub, namely their identity provider.
 It adds extra security and reduces the manual tasks of user management.